The ADO data connector for WorkBoard allows the user to pull progress based on available queries in ADO and specified issue status.

 After selecting a project, you'll have the option of entering work item IDs, searching for specific work items by name, or selecting a saved Azure DevOps query.

 Work Item ID and Work Item Name

-- Measure only the work items that you have identified, or both those work items and their children (this is the child link relationship in Azure DevOps).
+- Selected Work Items and any children: Measure only the Work Items that you have identified, or both those Work Items and their immediate children (this is the child link relationship in Azure DevOps).

 Tip: When you are searching for work item names, make sure to search for entire words within your work item names to bring up search results.

 - WorkBoard will gather the count of Work Items in the query.
 The count will be total number of work items slated for completion during the OKR time period.